Delivery MethodFully online

 Get a taste of the challenges that a professional work environment will one day drop in your lap.
 This course gives a comprehensive overview of the major aspects of IT infrastructure and operations: networks, databases, servers, storage, project management, governance, compliance, monitoring, and more.
 Students will gain an understanding of how to apply technology and business in an IT infrastructure environment, designed to prepare them to integrate the material they’ve learned into applied and practical scenarios.
 Over the course of the semester, students participate in a group project illuminating how technology teams work together to provide services and support that satisfy resource needs for large organizations.
 Bottom line: Students gain valuable applied-business and strategy skills, as well as an understanding of how to apply technical knowledge on the job.

-Scott Lee-Eichenwald has diverse professional experience in social sciences and medical technology, with over 15 years in medical devices companies including Guidant, Boston Scientific, Medtronic, and Smiths Medical.
-He has managed research and development projects and many global technology implementation projects.
-In addition, he has been teaching online for over 12 years.
-He received his Six Sigma Green Belt certification from the University of Saint Thomas in 2012 and holds an Information Systems Security Certificate from Colorado Technical University.
+Scott Lee-Eichenwald has diverse professional experience in social sciences and medical technology, with over 20+ years with medical devices companies including Guidant, Boston Scientific, Medtronic, and Smiths Medical.
+He also has experience providing enterprise interoperability software solutions for Infor's health care division.
+He has managed research and development and many global technology implementation projects.
+In addition, he has been teaching online for 15+ years.
+He is published in Healthcare Information Technology and received his Six Sigma Green Belt certification from the University of Saint Thomas in 2012.
+Scott holds an Information Systems Security Certificate from Colorado Technical University.